 All open investments will list their anticipated returns on the offering details page, and all anticipated dividends are quoted after operating expenses.

-Because Arrived homes is still in its infancy, this real estate investing platform has yet to realize any returns through property disposition (sales).
+Because Arrived Homes are still in its infancy, this real estate investing platform has yet to realize any returns through property sales.

 Many factors determine how much money you can make investing through Arrived Homes.
 Local market dynamics and general economic conditions weigh significantly on individual property returns.

 And while it’s never guaranteed, the historical returns show a 4.7% – 12.8% combined annual return on investment from investing in rental homes.